 Oftentimes, fiction will portray plant-eating species as being rather friendly.
-But others, often authors who've done their research, will depict intelligent herbivores as xenophobic.
+But others will depict intelligent herbivores as xenophobic.

 This has basis in reality, many herbivores in real life are the prey of something else, so a variety of different species will react to strange things with a strong flight-or-fight response.

 - In Beastars, herbivores tend to regard carnivores with anything from wariness to active hatred.
 As it's common for predators to murder prey for food or even just hurt them by accident, this attitude is rather justified.

 - In Oumagadoki Doubutsuen, one of the villains in the Circus Arc is a stallion-man who's incredibly prejudiced and racist towards carnivores, calling them stupid and brutal, and is show expressing contempt both for Shishido and Uwabami (a lion and a snake) and also for his own comrades Byakkov and Toytoy (a white tiger and a poodle).
 He immediately takes a liking for Kisazou, an elephant, because he's a "fellow herbivore", but as soon as he see him protecting his carnivore friends he turns hostile and attacks him.

 - The Orb Piercer from Made In Abyss is a large porcupine-like creature that feeds off of moss.
 It does, however, have razor-sharp poisonous needles growing from its back that induce profuse bleeding and can penetrate metal.
 It is also fiercely territorial, attacking any delvers who enter the Cup of Giants.